aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

 ```

 In the last lab you have "hard coded" an AMI ID directly into the EC2 Resource property.
 You will now amend this to make your
 template more flexible.
-Lets convert AMI ID to variable and pass it to resource property at the runtime.
+Let's convert AMI ID to variable and pass it to resource property at the runtime.

 1. First, create new parameter called `AmiID` and put it in the `Parameters` section of your template.
 ```yaml